 Hepatitis B virus (HBV) is the most thoroughly characterized and complex hepatitis virus.
 The infective particle consists of a viral core plus an outer surface coat.
 The core contains circular double-stranded DNA and DNA polymerase, and it replicates within the nuclei of infected hepatocytes.
 A surface coat is added in the cytoplasm and, for unknown reasons, is produced in great excess.

-HBV is the 2nd most common cause of acute viral hepatitis.
+HBV is the 2nd most common cause of acute viral hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is diffuse liver inflammation caused by specific hepatotropic viruses that have diverse modes of transmission and epidemiologies.
+A nonspecific viral prodrome is followed... read more after hepatitis A Hepatitis A Hepatitis A is caused by an enterically transmitted RNA virus that, in older children and adults, causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
+Young... read more .
 Prior unrecognized infection is common but is much less widespread than that with hepatitis A virus.
-In the US, about 3000 cases of acute hepatitis B infection are reported annually—a decrease from the 25,000 annual cases reported before use of hepatitis B vaccine became widespread.
-However, because many cases are not recognized or not reported, the Centers for Disease Control and Prevention (CDC) estimates that the actual number of new infections is close to 20,000 annually (see CDC Hepatitis B FAQs ).
+In the US, 3322 cases of acute hepatitis B infection were reported in 2018—a decrease from the 25,000 annual cases reported before use of hepatitis B vaccine became widespread.
+However, because many cases are not recognized or not reported, the Centers for Disease Control and Prevention (CDC) estimates that the actual number of new infections was about 21,600 in 2018 (1 General references Hepatitis B is caused by a DNA virus that is often parenterally transmitted.
+It causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
+Fulminant hepatitis and... read more ).

-HBV, for unknown reasons, is sometimes associated with several primarily extrahepatic disorders, including polyarteritis nodosa, other connective tissue diseases, membranous glomerulonephritis, and essential mixed cryoglobulinemia.
+HBV is sometimes associated with several primarily extrahepatic disorders, including polyarteritis nodosa Polyarteritis Nodosa (PAN) Polyarteritis nodosa is a systemic necrotizing vasculitis that typically affects medium-sized muscular arteries and occasionally affects small muscular arteries, resulting in secondary tissue... read more , other connective tissue diseases, membranous glomerulonephritis Membranoproliferative Glomerulonephritis Membranoproliferative glomerulonephritis is a heterogeneous group of disorders that share mixed nephritic and nephrotic features and microscopic findings.
+They mostly affect children.
+Cause... read more , and essential mixed cryoglobulinemia.
 The pathogenic role of HBV in these disorders is unclear, but autoimmune mechanisms are suggested.

-HBV is often transmitted parenterally, typically by contaminated blood or blood products.
+HBV is often transmitted parenterally, typically via contaminated blood or blood products.
 Routine screening of donor blood for hepatitis B surface antigen (HBsAg) has nearly eliminated the previously common posttransfusion transmission, but transmission through needles shared by drug users remains common.
-Risk of HBV is increased for patients in renal dialysis and oncology units and for hospital personnel in contact with blood.
+Risk of HBV is increased for patients on dialysis and in oncology units, and for hospital personnel in contact with blood.

 The virus may be spread through mucosal contact with other body fluids (eg, between sex partners, both heterosexual and homosexual; in closed institutions, such as mental health institutions and prisons), but infectivity is far lower than that of hepatitis A virus, and the means of transmission is often unknown.